Extreme Blazars Observed with MAGIC: Second Catalog Release: Introduction

 \section{Introduction}

-The nuclei of numerous galaxies host a super-massive black hole ($>$10$^6$ solar masses).
+The nuclei of numerous galaxies host a supermassive black hole ($>$10$^6$ solar masses).
 These black holes accrete matter, and in a fraction of cases, the infalling energy is also re-emitted in the form of highly collimated jets emerging from the central region.
-Such systems are referred to as Active Galactic Nuclei (AGNs).
+Such systems are referred to as active galactic nuclei (AGNs).
 When the jet axis is oriented close to the observer’s line of sight, the sources are classified as \textit{blazars}.

 The radiation emitted by these objects ranges over the whole electromagnetic spectrum from radio to gamma rays, and is often influenced by relativistic effects.
-Its origin is most non-thermal, and it is usually dominated by synchrotron emission of relativistic accelerated electrons, which extends from radio up to X-ray energies.
+Its origin is mostly nonthermal, and it is usually dominated by synchrotron emission of relativistic accelerated electrons, which extends from radio up to X-ray energies.
 A second emission component, extending from X-rays to the deep gamma-ray range, is often observed.
 In leptonic models, this component arises from the reprocessing of low-energy photons, although alternative processes may also contribute.
-The spectral energy distribution (SED) of blazars is then usually characterized by these two components, which compose its typical two bump structure.
+The spectral energy distribution (SED) of blazars is then usually characterized by these two components, which compose its typical two-bump structure.

 Blazars are composed by a wide population of sources, which are sub-classified mostly into flat spectrum radio quasars (FSRQs) and BL Lac objects (BL Lacs), depending on the equivalent widths of emission lines in the optical spectrum \citep[e.g.][]{Urry95, Falomo2014}.
 The origin of this difference is likely related both to the different environmental conditions and to the evolutionary stage of these sources \citep{Cavaliere:2002}.